CTSRD-CHERI/cheribuild/README.md

                         Only build subdirs SUBDIRS of FreeBSD/CheriBSD instead of the full tree.
 Useful for quickly rebuilding individual programs/libraries.
 If more than one dir is passed they will be processed in order.
 Note: This will break if not all dependencies have been built.
-  --no-install-subdir-to-sysroot
-                        Do not when using the --subdir option for CheriBSD targets also install the built libraries into the sysroot.
   --buildenv            Open a shell with the right environment for building the project.
 Currently only works for
                         FreeBSD/CheriBSD (default: 'False')
   --libcompat-buildenv, --libcheri-buildenv